wp-plugins/post-gallery-ultimate-foundation/readme.txt

 Extend the Post Gallery Ultimate plugin to use the Foundation Framework instead of the default styles.

+You must install the Post Gallery Ultimate plugin(https://wordpress.org/plugins/post-gallery-ultimate/) for this plugin to work.

 ###What you get when you use the Post Gallery Ultimat Foundation

 *  Foundation Framework essentials css and js loaded.